-Mekong Delta or ‘Mien Tay’ – the endearing name Vietnamese people often call the land – has always been the most unique destination of Vietnam.
-With most of the land covered and divided by wetlands and rivers, Mekong Delta has developed a unique way of life and culture adapting to the geography characteristics.
-There’re a lot of things to do in Mekong Delta Vietnam – the region that includes 13 provinces/cities with the immense beauties and cultural charms.
+Mekong Delta or ‘Mien Tay’ – the endearing name Vietnamese people often call the land – has always been the most unique destination in Vietnam.
+With most of the land covered and divided by wetlands and rivers, Mekong Delta has developed a unique way of life and culture adapting to its geographical characteristics.
+There’re a lot of things to do in Mekong Delta Vietnam – the region that includes 13 provinces/cities with immense beauties and cultural charms.

 Where is Mekong Delta